Cloudy Diamonds Buyers Guide

 In general, there are two main scenarios where a diamond looks cloudy.

-If the diamond is an SI1 clarity grade or lower, be sure to pay particular attention.
+If the diamond has SI1 clarity or lower, be sure to pay particular attention.
 If the report says “clarity grade based on clouds that aren’t shown,” that means there’s a large cloud covering a big portion of the diamond.
 This is a red flag.
 In these cases, there are usually a number of smaller spots and tiny clouds that warrant the lower clarity grade.
 Each individual inclusion is small, but together they make for a hazy diamond.

 It’s important to know that cloudiness is not visible on a screen or under store lights.
 If you’re buying a diamond in person, always view the diamond in daylight first.
 If you’re buying online, it’s better to avoid these fluorescence combinations altogether to lower the risk.